 Direct line: 415.734.5000

-The paper, “SARS-CoV-2 infection of iPSC-derived cardiac cells predicts novel cytopathic features in COVID-19 patients”, was shared publicly on bioXriv on August 25, 2020.
+The paper, “SARS-CoV-2 infection of human iPSC-derived cardiac cells reflects cytopathic features in hearts of patients with COVID-19,” was published in the journal Science Translational Medicine on March 15, 2021.
+It was initially shared publicly on bioXriv on August 25, 2020.

 Other authors include Juan A. Pérez-Bermejo, Serah Kang, Sarah J. Rockwood, Ana C. Silva, Huihui Li, and Ken Nakamura, all of Gladstone Institutes; David A. Joy, Will R. Flanigan, Camille R. Simoneau, and Gokul N. Ramadoss, all graduate students at UCSF, training in Gladstone Institutes’ labs; and Jeffrey D. Whitman, Laboratory Medicine, UCSF.